-Melbourne, Australia, May 19, 2010 – Known as The Crowdies to its fans, the rock band Crowded House is ramping up for a new tour whose European leg kicks off in Newcastle, England on May 18th before coming Stateside on July 12th.
+Melbourne, Australia – Known as The Crowdies to its fans, the rock band Crowded House is ramping up for a new tour whose European leg kicks off in Newcastle, England on May 18th before coming Stateside on July 12th.
 In addition to performing popular hits such as “Don’t Dream It’s Over” and “Something So Strong,” Crowded House will launch a new album— Intriguer—in mid June, so fans everywhere can expect lots of fresh, new music.
 From test and measurement to miking the guitars, this tour relies heavily on its microphone arsenal—all of which are drawn from the catalog of Milford, NH-based Earthworks.

 For the new Crowded House tour, Davidson reports that Earthworks High Definition Microphones are everywhere.
 “We’re presently using twenty-eight mics on this tour—all of them various Earthworks models,” notes Davidson.
 “I first met Earthworks company representatives back in 2008 when I purchased the PM40 PianoMic™ system as well as the DK25/L DrumKit™ microphones.
 I first used these mics for an Avid Venue road show throughout Australia and New Zealand and have been using them ever since.
 If you count the PM40, which is presently out on an orchestral project in Australia, we have a total of twenty-nine Earthworks mics currently in use.”